skydread1/portfolio/src/loicb/server/content/portfolio/mcts.md

 ## Conclusion

 In conclusion, the fusion of MCTS and domain knowledge has enabled us to create a functional AI for big-two that can replace human players and offer different levels of difficulty.
-As of the time of writing this article in 2023, the implementation is currently undergoing testing as part of a larger system and is not yet in production.
+As of the time of writing this article, the implementation is currently undergoing testing as part of a larger system and is not yet in production.
 This hybrid approach represents a promising solution for developing robust AI players in complex card games.

+You can learn more about the implementation strategy in my blog article listed at the top of the page.